 "Between this," she gestured to the flickering light of the sword, "And the sleepy-time drugs, we should be safe."

 "Safe?!"
-Stiles' fear was locking his limbs and pulling him back toward the matress.
+Stiles' fear was locking his limbs and pulling him back toward the mattress.

 "Shhh, Stiles, calm down.
 I'll try to explain everything.
-And this time I promise you'll remember."
+Not all at once, because there just aren't enough hours in a night.
+But this time I promise you'll remember."

 Stiles' head was spinning.
 He really, really wanted to wake up, but time was all wonky in his unconscious, and the sleeping drugs were keeping him under a little too well.
 The girl stood across the room, surveying the night outside the window.
 Stiles was managing to stay calm enough to be mobile, but the way he used that freedom to pace up and down the carpet betrayed his anxiety.

 The young blonde woman was probably dead, and definitely non-corporeal in the waking world.
 She hopped from person to person, borrowing bodies in an attempt to find her own.
-And to find another werewolf.
 That's how she'd found Stiles.

 "So why?"
 Stiles had paused mid-pace and was once again trying to pierce the heart of the matter by staring intently into the blonde woman's face.
 "Why here, why werewolves, why now?"

 The girl sighed and slid from her perch atop Stiles' dresser.
 "Because...
-I need to know what happened, and be sure that no one else get's hurt the way I did.
-Because I was like you: a human amongst wolves.
-It's hard for me to talk about because I'm already losing the details of how I ended up like this.
+I need to know what happened, to me and my family.
+And be sure that no one else get's hurt the way I did.
+Because I was like you, Stiles: a human amongst wolves.
+It's hard for me to explain because I'm already losing the details of how I ended up like this.
 But if you let me, I can share everything with you.
 You'll see everything I see, and maybe understand why this is so important."

 "By completing the connection.
-If you let me attach to you, I can keep you safe and figure this thing out before anyone else gets hurt."
+If you let me in, I can keep you safe and figure this thing out before anyone else gets hurt."